droyo/blog/content/9p/server.md

 		}
 	}

-In plain english,

-- The client proposes a version string
-- The server responds with "unknown" until it recognizes it as a 9P2000 variant
-- The server forces the client to use 9P2000

-Here is the handler for other messages:
+In plain english, the client proposes a version, and the server responds with "unknown" until the client proposes a 9P2000 variant, after which the server, which has the final say, forces the client to use 9P2000.
+Here is the handler for all other messages:

 	func (c *conn) handleMessage(m styxproto.Msg) bool {
 		if _, ok := c.pendingReq[m.Tag()]; ok {